Peng-Hello/git-worktree-manager/README_EN.md

 2.  **Set Root Directory**: Choose a folder to store all new Worktrees (recommended to be a peer of the main repo).
 3.  **New Workspace**: Click "New Worktree", enter a branch name, and start parallel development instantly.
 4.  **Call Claude**: Click the "Claude" button on the card to summon the AI assistant; it will automatically enter that directory to write code for you.
+5.  **Open Terminal**: Click the "Terminal" button to launch a PowerShell window in the current directory for manual operations.

 ## 📄 License